Dog exercise areas

-Dog exercise areas are provided by City of Gold Coast (City) for dog owners.
+Dog exercise areas are provided by the City of Gold Coast.
 These areas are not for the exclusive use of dogs and their owners.
 They are for the enjoyment of all, so please be considerate of people who may be sharing the area with you and your dog or using the park or beach after you leave.

 A permit is required to use a park, reserve, foreshore or beach for other animals, for example a horse.